neomerx/json-api/README.md

 * Pagination links
 * Errors

-The package covers all the complexity of parsing and checking request parameters and headers.
+The package covers all the complexity of parsing and checking HTTP request parameters and headers.
 For instance it helps to correctly respond with ```Unsupported Media Type``` (HTTP code 415) and ```Not Acceptable``` (HTTP code 406) to invalid requests.
 You don't need to manually validate all input parameters on every request.
 You can configure what parameters are supported by your services and this package will check incoming requests automatically.
 It greatly simplifies API development.
 All parameters from the specification are supported

 * Inclusion of related resources
 * Sparse fields